Sada Vidoo

-Nicole Stokholm Pedersen (born 30 June 1977), known professionally as Sada Vidoo, is a Danish singer and songwriter.
+Nicole Stokholm Pedersen (born 30 June 1977), known professionally as Sada Vidoo, is a Danish Palestinian singer and songwriter.
 She is best known for taking part in series thirteen of The X Factor UK and Dansk Melodi Grand Prix 2017.

 Life and career

 Early life and career beginnings

 Nicole Stokholm Pedersen was born on 30 June 1977 in Copenhagen to a Danish mother and a Palestinian father, who left Vidoo's family when she was young.
 Because she was bullied at school, she started writing and recording songs as a form of escape.
 As a result, Vidoo pursued a music career.

 Under her given name Nicole, she signed a record deal with Virgin Records Denmark in the late 1990s and came to prominence by singing the hook to DJ Aligator's 2000 single "Lollipop".
 The song hit the top 10 in Norway and Sweden and was the sixth best-selling single of 2000 in Denmark.
 Her debut single, "Hide Away", was released in 2001, and a series of singles through Virgin followed until the label dropped her because the singer was not "pretty enough for the camera."
 Since then, Vidoo focused on songwriting.
 Her first hit as a songwriter became "Ten Miles", released by Infernal in 2006.
 The song hit number two on the Polish Airplay Chart and was certified Platinum in Denmark.
 Between 2002 and 2007, the artist would tour as the lead singer for Snap! in Europe.
 In 2008, she became a finalist on the Danish vocal talent show Elsk mig i nat from Kanal 5.
 As Nicole Stokholm, the singer was part of the group The Stokholm Promise, which released the 2010 charity single "United" featuring Danish rapper M.I.L.O.—former ISAF 9 soldier—in honour of Danish soldiers who died in Afghanistan.
 Also in 2010, the artist adopted the stage name Miss Nicole and was featured on Danish rapper Sami Krid's Danish-language single "Kostbar", which had a music video released in 2011.